Scheduling with Probabilistic Per-Packet Real-Time Guarantee for URLLC: Abstract

 \section{Abstract}

-Ultra-reliable, low-latency communication (URLLC) represents a new focus in 5G-and-beyond networks, and it is expected to enable mission-critical sensing and control as well as AR/VR applications.
-URLLC requires controlling the communication quality of individual packets.
-Prior studies have considered probabilistic per-packet real-time guarantees for single-cell, single-channel networks with implicit deadline constraints, but they have not considered real-world complexities such as inter-cell interference and multiple communication channels.
-Towards ensuring URLLC in multi-cell, multi-channel wireless networks, we propose a real-time scheduling algorithm based on \emph{local-deadline-partition (LDP)}.
-The LDP algorithm is suitable for distributed implementation, and it ensures probabilistic per-packet real-time guarantee for multi-cell, multi-channel networks with general deadline constraints.
-We also address the associated challenge of the schedulability test of URLLC traffic.
-In particular, we propose the concept of \emph{feasible set} and identify a closed-form sufficient condition for the schedulability of URLLC traffic.
-We propose a distributed algorithm for the schedulability test, and the algorithm includes a procedure for finding the minimum sum work density of feasible sets which is of interest by itself.
-We also identify a necessary condition for the schedulability of URLLC traffic, and use numerical studies to understand a lower bound on the approximation ratio of the LDP algorithm.
-We experimentally study the properties of the LDP algorithm and observe that the URLLC traffic supportable by the LDP algorithm is significantly higher than that of a state-of-the-art algorithm.
+For ultra-reliable, low-latency communications (URLLC) applications such as mission-critical industrial control and extended reality (XR), it is important to ensure the communication quality of individual packets.
+Prior studies have considered Probabilistic Per-packet Real-time Communications (PPRC) guarantees for single-cell, single-channel networks but they have not considered real-world complexities such as inter-cell interference in large-scale networks with multiple communication channels and heterogeneous real-time requirements.
+To fill the gap, we propose a real-time scheduling algorithm based on \emph{local-deadline-partition (LDP)}, and the LDP algorithm ensures PPRC guarantee for large-scale, multi-channel networks with heterogeneous real-time constraints.
+We also address the associated challenge of schedulability test.
+In particular, we propose the concept of \emph{feasible set}, identify a closed-form sufficient condition for the schedulability of PPRC traffic, and then propose an efficient distributed algorithm for the schedulability test.
+We numerically study the properties of the LDP algorithm and observe that it significantly improves the network capacity of URLLC, for instance, by a factor of 5-20 as compared with a typical method.
+Furthermore, the PPRC traffic supportable by the LDP algorithm is significantly higher than that of state-of-the-art comparison schemes.
+This demonstrates the potential of fine-grained scheduling algorithms for URLLC wireless systems regarding interference scenarios.